 If you happen to order room service during your Hawaii hotel stay, you’ll want to give the person who brought it up a few bucks.

 Make sure to read the room service menu fine print.
-A lot of time, the gratuity is already included.
+A lot of the time, the gratuity is already included.

 Tipping in Hawaii Restaurants